krystal/go-katapult-dns-acme-solver/README.md

 logger := log.New(os.Stdout, "", log.LstdFlags)
 solver := solver.NewSolver("api-token", logger)

+// ... or if you want to connect to a different API endpoint you can use a
+// solver with a different hostname solver := solver.NewSolverWithHost("https://other.katapult.io", "api-token", logger)

 // Set the record for the given zone with the given value. err := solver.Set("example.com", "_acme-challenge.example.com", "abcdef")